sombriks/it-works-on-my-machine/README.md

   workspace somewhere else. unless you get the volume configuration right, take care to not lose precious data.
 - Build the kotlin project image with gradle is surprisingly slow.
-- The --watch-fs on gradle simply doesn't work
+- The --watch-fs on gradle simply doesn't work.
-- the network_mode can be tricky, app sees db correctly, but web still needs to hit localhost to find app
+- The network_mode can be tricky.
+The app sees db correctly, but web still needs to hit localhost to find app.
+- Running it with `docker-compose` instead of `podman-compose`, your server shall never user links and network_mode together.
+In our example, *db* and *app* can use links, but *web* goes with network_mode: "host" in order to work properly.

 ~~Seeing a lot of material about uid/gid remapping, but no elegant solution yet.~~ A good solution came with correct selinux flag.